it's all about evolution

 Modern software vulnerability research is a blossoming industry, represented with public security bounty programs and in-house offensive research teams funded by the world's leading software vendors, international competitions with cash rewards, and major governmental grants.
 We like to indulge in the complex, dynamic, and highly adversarial nature of challenges in this space, while sharing the knowledge and insights collected in the process in an ethically neutral way.

 The Zero Day Engineering project was founded by Alisa Esage, a multi-specialized low-level hacker and researcher.
-Alisa taught herself assembly language and reverse engineering at age 15, worked professionally as a malware analyst at age 19, and owned a boutique infosec services company at age 25, before finally finding her passion in the art of zero day vulnerability and advanced exploit engineering.
+Alisa taught herself assembly language and reverse engineering at age 15, worked professionally as a malware analyst at age 19, and owned a boutique infosec services company at age 25, before finally finding her passion in the art of zero day vulnerability research and advanced exploit engineering.

 "Zero day engineering is my favorite e-sport, I can't live without it.
 It gives my brain all the food that I struggled to find in other occupations.
 I created Zero Day Engineering project to share my passion and my knowledge with others."